Covering a graph with independent walks: Multiple walks

-To prove the other bound, let $X$ be a Markov chain with transition matrix $P$ started from $\pi$ and let $\taucov$ be its cover time.
-Let~$t>0$ and let $C$ be a large positive constant as in Lemma~\ref{lem:standard}.
-We write $t_i=it+ (i-1) C\tmix$ for $i\geq 1$ and set $Y_i=X_{t_i}$.
+To prove the lower bound, let $X$ be a Markov chain with transition matrix $P$ started from $\pi$ and let $\taucov$ be its cover time.
+Let~$t>0$ and set $t_i=it+ (i-1) 8\tmix$ for $i\geq 1$ and $Y_i=X_{t_i}$.
 By Lemma~\ref{lem:standard} again, for every $i$, conditional on $(X_j, j\leq t_{i-1}+t)$ we can sample $Y_i$ by first sampling a Bernoulli random variable of parameter $3/4$ and if it is equal to $1$, then taking $Y_i\sim \pi$, otherwise sampling~$Y_i$ according to the measure~$\nu_{X_{t_{i-1}}}$.
 Let $N$ be the number of $Y_i$'s for $i\leq k$ that are distributed according to $\pi$.
-Then $N$ can be stochastically dominated by a binomial random variable with parameters $k$ and~$3/4$.
+Then $N$ can be stochastically dominated from below by a binomial random variable with parameters $k$ and~$3/4$.
 Using that

 we obtain

 where $c$ is a positive constant and for the third inequality we used large deviations for $N$.
 Taking the sum over all $t$ we obtain